GentleGhostCoder/R-zlib/README.md

    # [1] "Hello WorldHello World"
    ```

-3. **No Streaming Support**: There's no native way to handle Gzip streams from REST APIs or other data streams without creating temporary files or implementing cumbersome workarounds (e.g. with pipes and tmp files).
+3. **No Streaming Support**: There's no nati ve way to handle Gzip streams from REST APIs or other data streams without creating temporary files or implementing cumbersome workarounds (e.g. with pipes and tmp files).

 #### What My Package Offers